Skip to main content

 4.2 Taxes.

-All fees and other amounts payable by Client under this Agreement are exclusive of taxes and similar assessments.
-Without limiting the foregoing, Client is responsible for all sales, service, use and excise taxes, and any other similar taxes, duties and charges of any kind imposed by any federal, state or local governmental or regulatory authority on any amounts payable by Client hereunder, other than any taxes imposed on Company's income.
-Client shall pay all charges or taxes as stated in Company’s invoice or provide Company with an appropriate certificate of exemption no later than thirty (30) days of the date of any invoice.
+In addition to the fees detailed in this Agreement, Client is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any amounts payable by Client hereunder, other than any taxes imposed on Company’s income.

 4.3 Fee Increases.

-Company will increase annual fees by at least 7% for any Renewal Term.
-If Client is not willing to accept such an increase, Client may exercise its termination right set forth in Section 3.
+Company may increase annual fees by up to seven percent (7%) for any Renewal Term.
+If Client is not willing to accept such increase, Client may exercise its termination right set forth in Section 3.

 5. Additional Responsibilities of Client Related to Use of the Services.